 Transfer the cinnamon butter cream to a piping bag, fitted with a Wilton 6B nozzle (this is a large French star nozzle).
 To start piping, first hold the bag in a vertical position over your cupcake.
 Then, begin squeezing the piping bag just off centre of the cake to pipe a medium sized circle.
 Then, applying a constant and even pressure, continue piping in an upward spiral to make an equal sized second circle on top.
 Just remember it’s very important that you stop and release the pressure on the bag, before you stop piping.

 Now place a Zimtsterne cookie on the top of each cupcake.
+The size of the star cutter I used was approximately 3cm (measurement was taken at it’s widest point)

 Store any leftover cupcakes in an airtight container.